lewi0332/udacity-data-science-nanodegree/the_data_science_process/notes.md

 Deploying can occur by moving your approach into production or by using your results to persuade others within a company to act on the results.
 Communication is such an important part of the role of a data scientist.

+---

+# README Process

-### Two techniques for deploying your results include:
+## Two techniques for deploying your results include:

 Automated techniques built into computer systems or across the web.
 You will do this later in this program!